teeeeeegz/focused-work/_pages/presskit.md

 2. Prevent ourselves from overworking
 3. Be reminded to keep focusing, and take appropriate breaks

-After beginning with a blank canvas in March 2020, and 410+ focused work hours across 160+ days later, I am super excited to share it!
+I began with a blank canvas in March 2020, and after more than 430 focused work hours across 165 days, I am super excited to share the app!

 I hope it encourages people to get more productive work done every day, as it has for me. 🙂